SebastianDeiss/django-auth-qr2auth/docs/source/index.rst

 This is a Django authentication module and backend that implements QR2Auth authentication.
 QR2Auth is a user friendly challenge response authentication with QR codes.
 It requires an app for your mobile device that scans the QR code and then processes the challenge from the QR code.
-The app then returns a unique one-time password which you have to enter at the website you want to authenticate against.
+The app then returns a unique one-time password which has to be entered at the website you want to authenticate against.